areveur51/StellarMapWeb/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within StellarMapWeb, please send an email to [your-email].
+If you discover a security vulnerability within StellarMapWeb, please report it privately through one of the following channels:

+1. **Preferred**: Create a private security advisory on GitHub (if repository has security advisories enabled)
+2. **Alternative**: Contact the repository maintainers directly via their GitHub profile email or direct message

+**Do not open public GitHub issues for security vulnerabilities.**

 All security vulnerabilities will be promptly addressed.

-Please do not publicly disclose the issue until it has been addressed by the team.
+You can expect an initial response within 48 hours.

 ## Known Security Considerations